-But ultimately, says Lynn, she felt relieved, and has not once regretted her decision.
+But ultimately, says Lynn, she felt relieved and has not once regretted her decision.
 It’s also helped her to learn more about the plight of women facing unplanned pregnancies in South Africa.

 “I’ve heard terrible abortion stories about women who’ve used illegal providers – either because they were trying to save money, or because they were embarrassed or ashamed about their pregnancies.
-The risks they take with their health and their lives are terrifying, because these illegal providers really don’t know what they’re doing.
+The risks they take with their health and their lives are terrifying because these illegal providers really don’t know what they’re doing.
 I’m so grateful I found Marie Stopes, and I’m on a mission to help other women learn about them, too.”

-Where to go for safe, legal abortion pills
+Where to go for safe, legal abortion pills south africa

 If you or someone you know is facing an unplanned pregnancy, Marie Stopes can help.
 Our services are dependable, safe and affordable, and available across South Africa.
 Never go the illegal route – rather, trust Marie Stopes for safe abortion care, counselling and confidentiality.